jajajang/FC_BAI_Bayes/README.md

  - python 3 with numpy, scipy, sklearn

 ##
- - Code for Experiment 1 (Section 6, Frequentist algorithms diverge in Bayesian Setting) is in 'Experiment1: asdf'.
+ - Code for Experiment 1 (Section 6, Frequentist algorithms diverge in Bayesian Setting) is in 'Experiment1_Divergence_of_Frequentists'.
- - Code for Experiment 2 (Section 6, Effect of the elimination process) is in 'Experiment2: asdf'.
+ - Code for Experiment 2 (Section 6, Effect of the elimination process) is in 'Experiment2_NoElimination'.
- - Code for Experiment 3 (Appendix F.4, Additional experiment results - Multiple arms, different prior mean/variance) is in 'Experiment3: asdf'.
+ - Code for Experiment 3 (Appendix F.4, Additional experiment results - Multiple arms, different prior mean/variance) is in 'Experiment3_Different_Mean_Var'.

 <!--
 # License